cadurosar/pgdl/README.md

 | VR (G=11)          | 14.45    | 0.72        | 9.31         | 19.58         | 0.44       | 1.00       |
 | WCV (G=1)     | **32.6** | 0.37        | 27.74        | 37.44         | 0.21       | 0.55       |
 | VPM (G=80) | 11.17    | 13.04       | 4.80         | 17.54         | 15.42      | 10.66      |

+## Note on smoothness and variation

+Our code still refers to the measure as smoothness instead of variation.
+Note that what we compute is better suited to be called variation and that the smoothness is the inverse of variation.
+When the metric(variation/smoothness) is small -> the signal is said to be smooth and vice-versa.

 ## All attempts: